BKokay/test-vault/2-areas/Life Management/Schwab.md

 Account Number: 0213203002
 IBAN Number: DE89 5021 0900 0213 2030 02
-Bank Address:  Citibank AG, Frankfurther Welle, Reuterweg 16, 60323 Frankfurt am Main, Germany For Further Credit:  To ensure your account is properly credited, please provide the eight-d
+Bank Address:  Citibank AG, Frankfurther Welle, Reuterweg 16, 60323 Frankfurt am Main, Germany For Further Credit:  To ensure your account is properly credited, please provide the eight-digit account number and name(s) listed on your Schwab account.